dvtate/carcassonne/docs/report.md

 Enums were used instead of classes or strings

 ### Static Data
-Where possible, data was tied to the the classes instead of being stored in instances.
+Where possible, data was tied to the classes instead of being stored in instances.
 For example, the child classes of `Tile` implement abstract methods which are used to provide relevant information instead of having a single Tile class which stored that relevant information as instance variables.
 Thus converting a linear memory cost into a constant memory cost.

 ## 2-3.
-High-level hides internal funcionality
+High-level hides internal functionality

 ### Private members
 Wherever it made sense, members were either made private/protected or converted to local variables in their relevant methods.
 There are definitely still more that could be made private but it would be best to finish scoring before they're changed.